awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-delete-archive-dotnet.md

-# Delete an Archive from a Vault in S3 Glacierby Using the AWS SDK for \.NET<a name="getting-started-delete-archive-dotnet"></a>
+# Delete an Archive from a Vault in S3 Glacier by Using the AWS SDK for \.NET<a name="getting-started-delete-archive-dotnet"></a>

 The following C\# code example uses the high\-level API of the AWS SDK for \.NET to delete the archive that you uploaded in the previous step\.
 In the code example, note the following:
 + The example creates an instance of the `ArchiveTransferManager` class for the specified Amazon S3 Glacier Region endpoint\.